daniel-aguilar-garcia/IRISApiTester/README.md

-Export your collection in json format
+Export your collection in json format (For try the app you can use the testCollectionExample.json located on the src folder)

 Start the docker-compose file and access to the url http://localhost:52773/csp/user/index.html